Dr. Robert L. Bish

 - Other Publications: Selected Articles and Chapters

-The following two reports summarize questions and evidence on local government amalgamation (consolidation) and evidence as to what is know about the operation of diffrent structures of metropolitan area government.
+The following three reports summarize questions and evidence on local government amalgamation (consolidation) and evidence as to what is known about the operation of different structures of metropolitan area government.

 Amalgamation: Is it the Solution?
 Prepared for “The Coming Revolution in Local Government” conference sponsored by the Atlantic Institute for Market Studies, Halifax, Nova Scotia, March 27-29, 1996.
 (LGI Report 1)